catchpoint/Pietrasanta-traceroute/README.md

 The binaries provided in the `binaries` folder are obtained compiling the tool on OS-dedicated dockerfiles.
 For convenience these dockerfiles are included into the `dockerfiles` folder and a build (bash) script called `build.sh` is provided.
-To obtain binaries with QUIC enabled, a folder containing `openssl3` source code is requested in input to the build script.
-Typically this will be a branch of the official OpenSSL github repositorty containing an openssl 3.2+ version.
+To obtain binaries with QUIC enabled it is , a folder containing `openssl3` source code is requested and Typically this will be a branch of the official OpenSSL github repositorty containing an openssl 3.2+ version.
 If no folder is provided, traceroute binaries with QUIC disabled will be produced (like passing `DISABLE_OPENSSL=1` to `make`).
 The script places the binaries into the [binaries] folder for the given platform(s).